 Students at Berkshire have the choice of participating in a variety of music classes including Digital Music, Music Theory, Chamber Music or Jazz Ensemble, Chorus, or an independent study with a music focus.
 Students who participate in ensembles have the opportunity to perform throughout the school year at events such as the Winter Concert and Jazz Café (during Pro Vita).
 Students serious in the pursuit of music may apply to participate in music festivals and enrichment programs.

 In addition to the full Berkshire Chorus, students may join one of the singing groups on campus: Greensleeves (boys a cappella), Ursa Minor (girls a cappella), or the Advanced Chorus (co-ed).
-Private, non-credit lessons may be arranged through the Music Director or Art Department Chair (An additional fee will apply).

 The choral ensemble, Ursa Major, learns to sing in various styles, exploring repertoire from classical, folk, jazz, and popular traditions.
 A regimen of choral warm-ups, sight-singing, and interpretation makes up the daily class.
 Students are encouraged to grow as an ensemble, to be responsive listeners, and to blend their voices into an integrated ensemble.
 The chorus performs regularly throughout the year, both on and off campus.